julianthome/joanaudit/README.md

 Dependence Graph (SDG) from the Java bytecode and automatically annotates the given source code based on the pre-defined list of sources, sinks and declassifiers.
-Afterwards, JoanAudit creates a list of security slices between sources and sinks, by filtering-out those paths that are irrelevant or that do not contain an illegal flow between sources and sinks.
+Afterwards, JoanAudit creates a list of security slices between sources and sinks, by first generating program chops and then filtering-out those paths that are irrelevant or that do not contain an illegal flow between sources and sinks.
 The output of JoanAudit is a report that lists potentially vulnerable paths of the program being analyzed.
 JoanAudit is a tool that helps security auditors to perform their security auditing tasks more efficiently by pinpointing potentially vulnerable paths of a given program.

 # Configuration